Creating a Safe Working Environment

 For example, if you have a retail establishment, a definitive policy on how employees deal with theft and onsite injuries must be included.
 Otherwise, you potentially leave your staff and yourself exposed to uncertainty and liability.
 Employees should also have written directives included in their employment agreement that explains procedures to follow in the event of an emergency.
 In addition, if anything about your business involves inherently dangerous conditions or materials (handling of chemicals or other hazardous materials, for example), employees should have written guidelines to promote safety.

 Customize Your Employee Training.
 Despite the importance of formalizing your safety policies and procedures in writing, relying on employees to retain all the information is unrealistic.
 Instead, prudent employers will reinforce the written word with hands-on safety education.
 This sort of training should commence before you open your doors and should continue periodically to remind everyone of your expectations.
+You should start by studying the NEBOSH certificate requirements to ensure your employees are trained to the highest standards.
 In addition, these sessions should focus on the specific nature of your business and the kinds of safety issues that are most likely to arise in that environment.
 If hiring an expert to conduct safety training is not in your budget, consider researching information provided by entities like the Occupational and Safety Health Administration (OSHA).
 OSHA is a branch of the United States Department of Labor which is charged with setting and enforcing healthy and safe workplace standards throughout the country.

 Establishing a Clear Chain of Command.
 Business owners should clearly establish how safety problems should be addressed in the workplace, and a clear chain of command is one step in the right direction.
 For example, each staff member needs to understand who he or she should contact if an accident occurs or if a potential safety issue arises.
 Regardless of whether all employees are instructed to report such issues to their direct supervisor, to the CEO, to a human resources representative, or to a designated safety specialist – communicating clear expectations for how safety concerns should be handled is imperative.